Code-Institute-Submissions/ExploreNepal/TEST.md

 - Upon entering the site, users are automatically greeted by the navigation bar at the top of the page  which contains menu items, linked to the sections of the site and allow users to access the section(s) of their choice.
 - All the menu items to access the sections tested and all those took the users to the correct sections.

-#### As a First Time User of this site, I want to get educated with knowledge about Nepal as a country, its culture and any interesting or fun facts about the country itself
+#### As a First Time User of this site, I want to get educated with knowledge about Nepal as a country, with its amazing and intresting facts.
 - Information option from menu item of navbar will take user to the second section where 'About Nepal’ sub-section greeted the users with general information, history and interesting facts to add knowledge about Nepal to users
 - The carousel used on this section tested and all the details slide accordingly shown the correct descriptions and images of Nepal
 - All images tested and they are loading properly, responsive on small devices and were not overlapping to one another.